liamkeaton/liamkeaton.github.io/resume.md

 ## Achievements

+Codified a complete high availability infrastructure using AWS CloudFormation.
+New environments could be stood up within minutes and during load testing changes to EC2 and RDS instances could be quickly applied and tested.

-Abstracted the API data layer of an Angular application to a vanilla JavaScript SDK.
+Abstracted the data layer of an Angular application to a vanilla JavaScript SDK.
 Developers could use the SDK to create quick prototypes, embed within mobile applications and eventually migrate or upgrade the Angular application more easily.

-Automated the development, build and deployment chain using Grunt and JavaScript.
+Automated a development, build and deployment chain.
 Deployments became easier and repeatable and onboarding new developers with the codebase went from a few days to a few hours.

-Codified a complete high availability infrastructure using AWS CloudFormation.
-New environments could be stood up within minutes and during load testing changes to EC2 and RDS instances could be quickly applied and tested.

 ## Experience

+### Senior Full-Stack Engineer / Financial Times (Contract)
+{: .resume-h3}
+<p class="post-meta">February 2018 - Present, London</p>

+The Financial Times consumer products team looks after the award winning FT.com website and application.

+* Lead the Conversion Team tasked with subscriptions and pay walls
+* Set a clear roadmap to refresh the code we managed
+* Rebuilt the ageing subscription forms which increased conversions by 2%
+* Merged and decommissioned old applications to reduce our maintenance overhead
+* Oversaw the creation of an SDK for our internal membership services
+* Handled A/B testing on the pay walls to experiment with sales and design changes {: .resume-spacer}

+### Travelling
+{: .resume-h3}
+<p class="post-meta">September 2017 - February 2018, Thailand, Malaysia, Singapore, New Zealand and Japan</p>

+Took a short break to go travelling which you can read all about on my website [liamkeaton.com](https://liamkeaton.com/writing/).
+{: .resume-spacer}

 ### Technical Director / Cohaesus
 {: .resume-h3}